xsc/minion/README.md

 Actually, there's the `:exit?` option that determines the behaviour of the zero-parameter `shutdown!` function.
 Note that you can set symbols for shutdown and restart using `:shutdown-as` and `:restart-as`.

+## Shutdown Hook

+The stop function can be automatically registered as a shutdown hook if the `:hook?` option is set to `true`.

 ## License

 Copyright &copy; 2014 Yannick Scherer